gcba-iris/iris-tech-docs/README.md

 **5. Stability**

 Iris should run in multiple fail-safe threads.
-The failures should be handled gracefully in order maximize uptime.
+The failures should be handled gracefully in order to maximize uptime.
 Also there must be a full test suite, aiming for 100% coverage.